Weather and Climate Summary and Forecast

 For a PDF of this report, click here.

-Figure 2 – Western US 2024 (January through December) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).
+Figure 2 – Western US water year (October 2024 through February 2025) temperature departure from normal (left) and percent of normal precipitation (right; images from WestWide Drought Tracker, Western Region Climate Center; University of Idaho).

-The seasonal drought outlook in Figure 3 shows some improvement in some regions while others are likely to have continuing drought concerns.
-Drought conditions remain and are likely to develop further across the south from the Four Corners region to Texas across the Gulf Coast and into the southeast (Figure 3; left panel).
-Improving conditions or complete removal from drought is forecast for New England, some of the Great Lakes, and across the PNW and northern Rockies.
-The northern Plains across the upper Mississippi River valley and the western Great Lakes are forecast to stay in drought over the second half of winter (Figure 3; right panel).
+The seasonal forecast (Figure 5) shows a continued wet north and dry south framework.
+As such, the seasonal drought outlook in Figure 3 shows some improvement while the long term drier zones are likely to have continuing drought concerns.
+Drought conditions remain and are likely to develop further across the south from southern California to the Four Corners region, to Texas and northward into the Rockies and Plains (Figure 3; right panel).
+Drought concerns along the eastern seaboard are also forecast to remain or develop further.
+Improving conditions or complete removal from drought is forecast for New England, portions of the Great Lakes, and across the PNW and northern Rockies.

 Figure 3 – Current US Drought Monitor and seasonal drought outlook.

-North Pacific Watch – Not much change in the SST pattern over the North Pacific during the last month.
-Small shifts include the Bering Sea continuing to warm slightly, the Gulf of Alaska also now warming slightly, and the magnitude of cooling in and around Baja California slightly more than last month (Figure 4).
-Coastal zones from the Oregon-California border southward have cooled slightly with the typical winter northerly wind field bringing more upwelling this time of year.
-Otherwise, the majority of the central to western North Pacific remains warmer than average at this time.
-The pattern in SSTs in the North Pacific continues the long run of the Pacific Decadal Oscillation (PDO) which has been in a strong negative phase since early 2020.
-During winter, the negative phase of the PDO typically brings warmer than normal conditions for much of the southern and eastern states, while the west coast and the PNW are normally colder than normal.
+North Pacific Watch – Most of the changes over the last month occurred in the Tropical Pacific with warming SSTs off central and south America.
+Over the North Pacific the broader pattern has remained the same with most of the North Pacific basin remaining warmer than average (Figure 4).
+Cooler than average SSTs also remain along the western North American coast from Alaska south as far as Baja California and central Mexico.
+As mentioned here previously, the pattern in SSTs in the North Pacific continues the long run of the Pacific Decadal Oscillation (PDO) which has been in a strong negative phase since early 2020.
+However, from December through February the PDO values have risen from near all-time lows during 2024.
+During winter and into the spring, the negative phase of the PDO typically brings warmer than normal conditions for much of the southern and eastern states, while the west coast and the PNW are normally colder than normal.
 Precipitation is normally mixed over the lower 48, with typically a wetter, snowier winter in the PNW and northern Rockies, and drier conditions across southern regions.
-Conditions so far this winter have followed what the historical data would indicate.
+Conditions so far this winter have somewhat followed what the historical data would have forecast (Figure 2).

 Forecast Periods: